• Skip to main content

 • 6 cups cauliflower florets

-• 6–8 large king oyster mushroom stems, chopped into scallop-sized pieces and scored on one side, then soaked in warm water for about 30 minutes
+• 6–8 large king oyster mushroom stems, sliced into scallop-sized rounds and scored on one side (soak in warm water for 30 minutes, then drain and pat dry)

 Instructions